FurryGamesIndex/GameYamlSpiderAndGenerator/docs/api.md

                         The location of config.yaml (default null) -o OUTPUT, --output OUTPUT
-                        The location of the output file (zip format or yaml format)
+                        The location of the output file (zip format or yaml format) --fast                Whether to disable all hooks (default: false)

 ```
 Example:
 - python3.11 -m gameyamlspiderandgenerator **url**